 Through the Georgia Library Service for the Blind & Print Disabled (GLS), Georgia Public Library Service provides library services for individuals who are blind and to those whose physical abilities require the use of books and magazines in audio format or in braille.
 Services are delivered through a network including a walk-in location and a central distribution center.

-GLS supports accessible library services in Georgia by promoting the use of assistive technology and by providing accessible reading materials to those who, due to a disability, are unable to read standard print.
+GLS (formerly GLASS) supports accessible library services in Georgia by promoting the use of assistive technology and by providing accessible reading materials to those who, due to a disability, are unable to read standard print.

 Who Is Eligible for the Service?